NCAS-CMS/cfdm/docs/source/tutorial.rst

 relative differences) are positive, typically very small numbers.
 By default both are set to the system epsilon (the difference between 1 and the least value greater than 1 that is representable as a float).
-Their default settings may be inspected and changed with the `cfdm.ATOL` and `cfdm.RTOL` functions:
+Their values may be inspected and changed with the `cfdm.ATOL` and `cfdm.RTOL` functions:

 .. code:: python